School bus overturns on NJ Turnpike

 Those on board were taken to several area hospitals for non-life-threatening injuries, according to State Police.

-Video from the crash scene showed a school bus lying on its side.
+East Brunswick Mayor Brad Cohen told ABC 7 Eyewitness News that a vehicle hit the bus and sped off.

-RLS Metro News said multiple sources have told them the bus was returning from the Newark Mayor's Picnic in Millstone.
+RLS Metro News said multiple sources have told them the bus was one of eight returning from the Newark Mayor's Picnic at a camp ground in Millstone.

 A witness told NBC 4 New York that the bus flipped over at least twice before coming to a rest.